 - for a scheme which already exists, but is going cross-border for the first time, that it meets its statutory funding objective at the date of application; and

-in each case without the use of a recovery plan.
 The statutory funding objective must be met for the entire scheme for which application for authorisation is being made; it cannot be met for a 'European' part of a single employer scheme.
+Where the objective is not satisfied, or cannot be satisfied within a two-year period, TPR has discretion to revoke an authorisation.

 Applying for approval